thet/talk-ploneconf2019/outline.md

 # Online Platform

-## Status Quo / Existing Projects / Environment Analsis
+## Environment Analysis

-- A few tools available
+A few tools available, none fit our use case
-- Non which fit our user stories

 ## Why Plone